 For this ninth edition of the Compendium, as prior ones, we compiled findings from three sources: articles from peer-reviewed medical or scientific journals; investigative reports by journalists; reports from, or commissioned by, government agencies; and, when they provide otherwise inaccessible data, advocacy organizations.
 Our entries briefly describe these studies and reports that document harm, or risk of harm, linked with fracking and associated oil and gas infrastructure, and summarize the principal findings.
 The studies and investigations referenced in the Compendium’s dated entries in the “Compilation of Studies & Findings” (the main body) are current through June 1, 2023 and are organized by sixteen topic areas.
 The “Front Matter” contains a range of other information, including a Summary of Findings, historical, political, cultural, and economic contexts and updates, late-breaking studies, and the seventeen trends that we have identified and which articulate strong patterns within and across our topic areas.

 Our examination uncovered no evidence that fracking can be practiced in a manner that does not threaten human health directly or without imperiling climate stability upon which human health depends.

-Given the rapidly expanding body of evidence related to the harms and risks of unconventional oil and gas extraction, we plan to continue revising and updating the Compendium approximately every six months.
-It is a living document, housed on the websites of Concerned Health Professionals of New York and Physicians for Social Responsibility, which serves as an educational tool in important ongoing public and policy dialogues.
-The studies cited in this third edition are current through July 31, 2015.
+The body of evidence related to the risks and harms of fracking continues to expand, and the policy decisions made today will have impacts in need of elucidation.
+We plan to continue updating the Compendium approximately every year.
+It is a living document, housed on the websites of Concerned Health Professionals of New York and Physicians for Social Responsibility, used and referenced all over the world.
+A Spanish translation is currently available through the sixth edition at https://concernedhealthny.org/spanish-editions/ .